github/site-policy/Policies/github-terms-of-service.md

   that we may publish from time to time on the Website.

 &dagger; Most of our site policies are available at [help.github.com/categories/site-policy](/categories/site-policy/).
-The GitHub Privacy Statement at [github.com/site/privacy](https://github.com/site/privacy) is a site policy, so is counted as part of the Agreement.
+The&nbsp;GitHub&nbsp;Privacy&nbsp;Statement at [github.com/site/privacy](https://github.com/site/privacy) is a site policy, so is counted as part&nbsp;of&nbsp;the&nbsp;Agreement.

 &dagger; These Terms also govern GitHub's: